ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Methodology

 \subsubsection{FL-Expert}

-Given CLIP's outstanding performance in zero-shot perception, effectively distinguishing between real and fake image attributes, we built FL-Expert based on the CLIP model, as illustrated in Figure~\ref{fig:fl-expert}.
-In this setup, CLIP's vision and text encoders are frozen to retain their prior knowledge.
-Building on this foundation, we introduce two novel components: the Object-agnostic Forgery Prompt and the Vocabulary-enhanced Vision Encoder to fully leverage CLIP's potential in the field of IFDL.
+Built on CLIP’s strong zero-shot ability to distinguish authentic from manipulated attributes, the FL-Expert is implemented atop CLIP, as shown in Figure~\ref{fig:fl-expert}.
+The vision and text encoders of CLIP are kept frozen to retain their prior knowledge.
+On top of this foundation, we introduce two specialized components: the Object-agnostic Forgery Prompt and the Vocabulary-enhanced Vision Encoder, designed to fully harness CLIP’s potential for the IFDL task.

-\textbf{Object-agnostic Forgery Prompt.} To handle the uncertainty and diversity of forged objects in images, we adaptively generates suitable object prompts across various textual prompt templates, effectively addressing the challenge of accurately describing abstract forgery concepts.
-This prompt enables the model to more precisely capture and describe subtle differences in forged images.
-In the context of CLIP, commonly used text prompt templates such as ``\textit{A photo of a forged person}'', primarily focus on person-related semantics and fail to generate generalized text embeddings that can distinguish between forged and authentic content, limiting their ability to query corresponding visual embeddings needed for effective forgery reasoning.
-Furthermore, the types of forged objects are typically unknown and diverse, making it impractical to manually define prompts for every potential forgery pattern.
-To address this limitation, we introduce learnable text prompt templates that can encompass a wide range of forgery-related semantics.
-During training, these templates dynamically adjust and generate text embeddings that better distinguish forged from authentic images.
-This flexibility enhances the model's ability to recognize forgeries across diverse contexts.
-These text prompts, known as Object-agnostic Forgery Prompts, are defined as follows:
+\textbf{Object-agnostic Forgery Prompt.} To address the inherent variability and uncertainty of forged objects, we design adaptive object-agnostic prompts that span a range of textual templates.
+This mechanism allows the model to effectively encode abstract forgery concepts and characterize subtle differences between authentic and manipulated content.
+Traditional CLIP text prompts, such as ``\textit{A photo of a forged person}'', are primarily constrained to specific object-related semantics, limiting their ability to generalize text embeddings capable of distinguishing forged from authentic content across diverse object categories.
+Consequently, these prompts are insufficient for querying meaningful visual embeddings required for robust forgery reasoning.
+Moreover, the unknown and highly variable nature of forged objects renders manual prompt design for all potential scenarios infeasible.
+To overcome these limitations, we employ learnable text prompt templates capable of representing a wide spectrum of forgery-related semantics.
+During training, these templates adapt dynamically, producing text embeddings that better discriminate between authentic and forged images.
+This adaptive mechanism enhances the model’s generalization to diverse forgery contexts.
+Formally, the Object-agnostic Forgery Prompts are defined as follows: